 Missing Child | Low | High | Run Director | Missing child policy in place and available on the Safeguarding Hub. |

 Child being abducted or taken away by an unauthorised adult | Low | High | Run Director | Our 5k events require all children under the age of 11 to run within arms length of a parent/ carer/ adult of their parents choosing.
 This rule is strictly enforced via our incident management system.
 Our 2k courses are designed so that children are within sight of a marshal at all times.
+Marshals should be positioned no more than 100m apart and within clear sight of the next marshal.
 In addition each event has at least one volunteer adult tail walker, who walks at the back, to ensure no-one is left out on the course at the end and provides additional eyes and ears on the event. |

 Concerns of abuse or harm not reported | Medium | High | Event Teams | How to identify abuse and how to report it is covered in the aforementioned training and on the Safeguarding Hub.
 In addition, we monitor our reporting data to identify countries who are under reporting incidents, and provide additional resource and support accordingly. |